-Following Brexit, a U.K. version of MAR ("U.K. MAR") operates in parallel to the original E.U. version.
-U.K. MAR contains prohibitions on insider dealing, unlawful disclosure of inside information and market manipulation, and provisions to prevent and detect these abuses.
+Following Brexit, a U.K. version of MAR ("U.K. MAR") operates in parallel to the original E.U. version ("E.U.
+MAR").
+E.U.
+MAR and U.K. MAR contain prohibitions on insider dealing, unlawful disclosure of inside information and market manipulation, and provisions to prevent and detect these abuses.